Anthropology (DANT.ULisboa)

 Curricular Units ECTS

-Postgraduate Research Seminar VII 3 ECTS
+Postgraduate Studies Seminar VII 3 ECTS

 Research Seminar in Anthropology VII 5 ECTS